 Aminah Brenda Lynn Robinson was an artist from Columbus who grew up in Poindexter Village, one of the country's first federally funded metropolitan housing developments.
 Her diverse body of work ranges from drawings and woodcuts to complex sculptures made from natural and synthetic materials, such as twigs, carved leather, music boxes, and "hogmawg," her own material composed of mud, grease, dyes, and glue, and her works contain "the idea and symbols of Africa—as a reservoir of culture, as the abode of spirits and inspiration for form and meanings that have traversed the great transatlantic African Diaspora to the Americas."
-Upon her death in 2015, she bequeathed her entire estate to the Columbus Museum of Art, and opening in 2021, Raggin’ On: The Art of Aminah Brenda Lynn Robinson’s House and Journals will be the first major exhibition of the artist’s work since her death and a celebration of Robinson’s work, vision and the home, and neighborhood she cherished.
+Upon her death in 2015, she bequeathed her entire estate to the Columbus Museum of Art, which has curated her collection into: Raggin’ On: The Art of Aminah Brenda Lynn Robinson’s House and Journals.
+This is the first major exhibition of the artist’s work since her death and a celebration of Robinson’s work, vision and the home, and neighborhood she cherished.

 The Kelton House Museum & Garden

 This beautifully preserved 1852 home tells the story of its role on the Underground Railroad.
 Partake in the experiential "Sophia's Secret" tour, in which "Sophia Kelton" will be your personal guide to her home and share her family’s secret life as conductors on the Underground Railroad, including an introduction to a runaway making her way to freedom in Canada.
 The Kelton House offers an incredible look into living history can help us all better understand a sliver of life for those who haven't always known freedom.